johnboiles/KinectWings/README.md

 Quadcopter controller using Kinect.

 Watch the [Video](http://www.youtube.com/watch?v=_TAaj2Q-I-Q).
+Watch the [SXSWi 2012 live demo](https://www.youtube.com/watch?v=ehf5xT2DbLw).
 Read the [Blog Post](http://engineeringblog.yelp.com/2012/04/after-hours-project-simulating-flight-with-kinect.html).

 To build using the xcode project, you must symlink /usr/include/ni and /usr/lib/libOpenNI.dylib to the appropriate places in your developer install.